-The Interfraternity Council (IFC) is the governing body of the men’s fraternity system at the University of Rhode Island.
+The Interfraternity Council (IFC) (Pictured Above) is the governing body of the men’s fraternity system at the University of Rhode Island.
 There are currently 14 men’s fraternities at URI, each of which is a chapter of a national or international organization.
 The North-American Interfraternity Conference (NIC) is the governing body of those organizations.

 If you are interested in rushing a fraternity please check for more details at this Facebook page.

 The 14 men’s fraternities that make up the Interfraternity Council are: Alpha Epsilon Pi, Alpha Tau Omega, Chi Phi, Delta Chi, Lambda Chi Alpha, Phi Gamma Delta, Pi Kappa Alpha, Sigma Alpha Epsilon, Sigma Chi, Sigma Pi, Sigma Phi Epsilon, Tau Kappa Epsilon, Theta Chi, and Zeta Beta Tau.

 President: Eric Hazen

 V.P. of Recruitment and New Member Development: Dominic Tribelli

 V.P. of Alumni and Archives: Sean Sullivan

 V.P. of Service & Involvement: Jake Routhier